starterleague/CodersPromise/README.markdown

 - continue to make memes using Neal's face.
-+ promote every Code Academy post on Built in Chicago. show up for class on time, every time, but if I'm late, apologize to Jeff. say "rake db:migrate" in Jeff's voice whenever possible.
++ promote every Code Academy post on Built in Chicago.
+-show up for class on time, every time, but if I'm late, apologize to Jeff. say "rake db:migrate" in Jeff's voice whenever possible.
 RSVP to geekfest on gathers.us instead of just show up for lunch. meet with my mentor when I'm supposed to.